dnoliver/bite-buddy/REPORT.md

     has been cleared
 ```

-This is the fullfilment logic for the RecipeQueryIntent:
+This is the fulfillment logic for the RecipeQueryIntent:

 ```txt
 <!-- RecipeQueryIntentHandling -->